The Future of Fitness: How Wearable Technology is Transforming Health Tracking

 Heart Rate and Calorie Tracking

-Modern smart bands are great at tracking heart rate.
+Modern smart bands excel at tracking heart rate.
 They use light sensors to measure your pulse.
 This allows for all-day heart rate monitoring.
 It can show your resting heart rate and how it changes during exercise.

 Heart rate data is useful for many reasons: